 - Social sensitivity and relationship-building skills: Bilingual and biliterate children develop better relationships with people from different linguistic and cultural backgrounds, which enrich their social networks and help them to thrive in a global world.

-- Academic benefits: Bilingual children often do better at school, especially in language/reading comprehension and maths.
+- Academic benefits: Bilingual children often do better at school, especially in language learning, reading and listening comprehension, music and maths.

 Cultural awareness plays a crucial role in the education of bilingual children, because language is not just a set of words and grammatical rules, but is closely linked to a particular culture and it's social norms.
 Here are some of the reasons why it is particularly important to be aware of the cultural elements associated with a language. religion or a country: